-Facts About Carrots : Carrots have had a long, rich history and have been used for centuries for their food and medicinal properties.
-But did you know that carrots have some amazing facts that you might find surprising?
-From their nutritional benefits to their place in history, here are 10 amazing facts about carrots that you may not have known before.
+Facts About Carrots : Carrots have long been revered for their food and medicinal qualities for generations, yet few know about some amazing facts that might surprise them about carrots!
+From their nutritional benefits to their place in history, here are 10 astounding facts about carrots you might not know before.

 1. Carrots Have Seeds